30 Years Later. One Of The Most Incredible Love Stories You Will Ever Read.

 Interracial/Intercultural Marriage: Punjabi Woman and African-American Man

-Hi everyone!
-Our names are Sukhdip (aka Sukhy or Sweety) Sihota Broome and Clifford (aka Cliff) Errol Broome.
+Meet Sukhdip (aka Sukhy or Sweety) Sihota Broome and Clifford (aka Cliff) Errol Broome.
 Sukhdip is Punjabi, and Clifford is African-American.
-Together we have two handsome sons.
-Our eldest son is 19, and his name is Evan (Ev) Sihota Broome, and our youngest son is 14, and his name is Nathan (Nate) Sihota Broome.
+Together they have two handsome sons.
+Their eldest son is 19, and his name is Evan (Ev) Sihota Broome, and their youngest son is 14, and his name is Nathan (Nate) Sihota Broome.

-We met at CVS Drug Store when it used to be called Longs Drugs.
-I (Sukhdip) was working there, right out of high school.
-I knew Cliff had just transferred there, but he did not know I worked there.
-I walked in to buy something with my dad.
-When Cliff saw me, he stood up.
-Then when he saw my dad in a turban, he sat back down (LOL).
+Cliff and Sukhdip met at CVS Drug Store when it used to be called Longs Drugs.
+Sukhdip was working there, right out of high school.
+She knew Cliff had just transferred there, but he did not know she worked there.
+Sukhdip walked in to buy something with her dad.
+When Cliff saw her, he stood up.
+Then when he saw her dad in a turban, he sat back down (LOL).

-We have been together since September 1989, so this September will be 30 years.
+They have been together since September 1989, so this September will be 32 years.

 How Was Meeting Cliff’s Parents For The First Time

 Meeting Cliff’s parents did not pose a problem.
 It was fine.
-They might have thought that I was too young for him, as we are 9 1⁄2 years apart (with him being older than me).
+They might have thought that Sukhdip was too young for him, as they are 9 1⁄2 years apart (with him being older than her).

 How Was Meeting Sukdip’s Parents For The First Time